Nerwyn/android-tv-card/README.md

 }
 ```

-### Multiple Icons and Labels for Touchpads
+### Multiple Icons and Labels for Touchpads and Mousepads

-Touchpads can have a separate icon and label for the center and each direction.
+Touchpads and mousepads can have a separate icon and label for the center and each direction.
 You can also style each of these icons and labels independently using their own `CSS Styles` fields.
-General touchpad styles such as those for `toucharea` like touchpad height should go in the center tab styles.
+General touchpad and mousepad styles such as those for `toucharea` (mousepad also uses this element name) like height should go in the center tab styles.

 ### A Note on Templating